RCN Infection Prevention and Control Programme

-The prevention of infection is central to the increasing threat of antimicrobial resistance.
-In human health and care settings the rapid evolution of resistance, particularly to antibiotics will require nurses and other allied health professionals to adjust their clinical practice to reflect the evolving evidence base and models of service provision.
+The prevention of infection is central to health and wellbeing and the increasing threat of antimicrobial resistance.
+In human health and care settings the rapid evolution of resistance, particularly to antibiotics, will require nurses and other allied health professionals to adjust their clinical practice to reflect the evolving evidence base and models of service provision.

-About the module
+About the programme

-The module has been designed for those whose roles contain a focus on the prevention of infection working in the NHS, independent sector and social care organisations at Band 6 and 7 or equivalent.
-It has been developed to support:
+It has been designed specifically to enable development of clinical and leadership skills in the prevention of infection.
+It will suit those whose roles contain a focus on the prevention of infection working in the NHS, independent sector and social care organisations at Band 6 and 7 or equivalent.

-- Trainee infection prevention and control nurses/practitioners in all care settings
+- trainee infection prevention and control nurses/practitioners in all care settings

-- Surveillance nurses/practitioners
+- surveillance nurses/practitioners

-- Newly appointed Directors of Infection Prevention and Control with no IPC experience
+- newly appointed directors of infection prevention and control with no IPC experience

-- Infection prevention and control practitioners who would like to refresh their skills and knowledge
+- infection prevention and control practitioners who would like to refresh their skills and knowledge

-- Health protection practitioners
+- health protection practitioners

-- Nurses leading IPC components of NHS provider commissioning bodies
+- nurses leading IPC components of NHS provider commissioning bodies

-On this module you will:
+On this programme you will